 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 4000D indeed provides movie recording capabilities, while the E-520 does not.
 The highest resolution format that the 4000D can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 4000D and the E-520 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the 4000D has a higher magnification than the one of the E-520 (0.50x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 4000D, the Olympus E-520, and comparable cameras.

 One feature that differentiates the E-520 and the 4000D is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the 4000D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the 4000D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 4000D writes its imaging data to SDXC cards, while the E-520 uses Compact Flash or xD Picture cards.
 The E-520 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 4000D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 4000D and Olympus E-520 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.